What is Comedy-on-Prescription (CoP)?

-Craic Health introduces Comedy-on-Prescription: Known side effects, laughter.
+Craic Health is the Comedy-on-Prescription hub: Known side effects, laughter.

 Did you know laughter has proven mental health benefits?